OpenEvalProject/evals/manuscripts/elife-48373/v2/manuscript.md

 ## Abstract

 Synapses are fundamental building blocks controlling and modulating the ‘behavior’ of brain networks.
 How their structural composition, most notably their quantitative morphology underlie their computational properties remains rather unclear, particularly in humans.
 Here, excitatory synaptic boutons (SBs) in layer 4 (L4) of the temporal lobe neocortex (TLN) were quantitatively investigated.
 Biopsies from epilepsy surgery were used for fine-scale and tomographic electron microscopy (EM) to generate 3D-reconstructions of SBs.
 Particularly, the size of active zones (AZs) and that of the three functionally defined pools of synaptic vesicles (SVs) were quantified.
-SBs were comparatively small (~2.50 μm 2 ), with a single AZ (~0.13 µm 2 ); preferentially established on spines.
+SBs were comparatively small (~2.50 μm2), with a single AZ (~0.13 µm2); preferentially established on spines.
 SBs had a total pool of ~1800 SVs with strikingly large readily releasable (~20), recycling (~80) and resting pools (~850).
 Thus, human L4 SBs may act as ‘amplifiers’ of signals from the sensory periphery, integrate, synchronize and modulate intra- and extracortical synaptic activity.

 ## Introduction